micro-os-plus/eclipse-demo-projects/f4discovery-blinky-micro-os-plus/scripts/README.md

 Note: be sure Eclipse is closed while running this script.

 ```
 $ bash scripts/generate.sh
 ```

 The resulting folder is marked as read/only.

-To generate a read/write foldder, use `--read-write`
+To generate a read/write folder, use `--read-write`

 ```
 $ bash scripts/generate.sh --read-write